Table of Contents_

 Vizio’s M series of TVs has eight units, ranging from 43 to 80 inches.
-Samsung offers more curved screen televisions than Vizio, although the jury is still out as to whether curved screens provide better performance.
+Samsung offers more curved screen televisions than Vizio TV, although the jury is still out as to whether curved screens provide better performance.
+If you are curious about a curved screen, you can check out our Samsung UN65MU8500 review to see if it will suit you.
+Additionally, you can compare the Vizio M Series vs the V series to see which has the features you desire.

 Winner: Samsung, because of slightly larger screen options and more options at each screen size.